 HOTLINE.
-Toll-free number (1-800-562-6000) operated by the Legislative Information Center where citizens can leave a brief phone or e-mail message to communicate their concerns and opinions to their legislator, and/or the Governor.
+Toll-free number (1-800-562-6000) operated by the Legislative Information Center by which citizens can leave brief messages to communicate their concerns and opinions to their legislators and the Governor.

 HOUSE OF REPRESENTATIVES.
 Lower chamber of our two-body legislature.
 The House has 98 members who serve two-year terms.